An introduction to visual arts and design that stresses the components of visual thinking and visual language underlying design and the fine arts.

 Paper 25%

-The Web Textbook: A Web site has been created for this course.
+The Web Textbook: An online textbook has been created for this course.
 It includes the basic textbook, study guides for the exams, and will have all assignments posted, as they are announced.
-The first assignment is now online from the home page.
+The first assignment is now on line.

-If you don't have the URL for this Web site handy, you can also reach the Web Textbook through a series of mouse clicks, via the Cornell Home page which can link you to the TXA Department/ Course page and the TXA 125 course page.
-If you are working on your computer at home you can bookmark the Textbook so that you can find it more readily thereafter.
+If you don't have the URL handy, you can also reach the Web Textbook through a series of mouse clicks, via the Cornell Home page which can link you to the FSAD Department Home page/ FSAD course web sites.

-Keep in mind that the mailing list is intended for course related discussion and questions.
-If you wish to discuss a matter of a personal nature, to maintain confidentiality you should contact the professor in person, by phone, or at her personal email address ( caj7@cornell.edu ).
-In addition to posted office hours, you may also call or stop by at other times.
-Mornings, or after class are likely times.
+The mailing list is intended for course related discussion and questions.
+If you wish to discuss a matter of a personal nature, to maintain confidentiality you should contact the instructor at her personal email address (above), in person, or by phone.

-Assignments: Half of the grade is dependent on five individually graded exercises (5% each totalling 25%) and a paper (25%).
-The other half will be dependent on two machine scored exams (25% each).
+Assignments: Half of the grade is dependent on five individually graded exercises and a paper.
+The other half will be dependent on two machine scored exams.
 The paper and the two exams will each cover roughly a third of the material in the course-- that is, the final is NOT cumulative.
-Since the five exercises are intended mainly as design experiences, the grades are usually high; however there has typically been more of a spread in grades on the exams and paper, which count more toward your final grade.
-The exams will involve slides and multiple choice questions.
+The exams involve slides.

 All assignments in this course are designed to test directly your ability to handle visual material.
 You will be asked to select images, visual components, and style features and/or manipulate, compare, and/or analyze them.
 You do not need to have any previous experience or special skills to complete these assignments well.
 Much of the course material is devoted to the language of design and the fine arts; demonstration of your understanding of the terms and concepts presented in class is crucial to success in any assignment.

 Late work: THIS IS IMPORTANT!
 All work is due at the beginning of class (ie. 12:20 PM) on the day stipulated.
-Work turned in to the teacher after class has ended for the day is late.
+Work turned in to the teacher after class is late.
 This includes work brought to the classroom at the end of class by persons not attending class, and work simply not handed in by attending students until the class is over.

 Remember that getting work in on time is YOUR responsibility.
 Please keep in mind that if you ask a friend to turn in work for you and they fail to do so on time, it will be counted as late.